 The media sect has more members.
 Pieter Klok, editor-in-chief of de Volkskrant, talked about his own blind spot on Radio1 yesterday.
 He teaches his editors that you should never give your own interpretation in the first paragraph of an article.
 First give the indisputable facts, only then the signature of the newspaper.
 These follow-up paragraphs provide the leeway in which you can recognize the DNA of the newspaper or the identity of a journalist.
 The facts, on the other hand, don't touch them.
 That, in a nutshell, is what he said.

-Klok doesn't understand that his own DNA is most expressive, what he not only accepts as facts, but also selects as newsworthy, embraces deeply and then propagates as The Truth.
-The starting points, the mantras that don't need to be examined, that's the real DNA.
+Klok does not understand that his own DNA expresses most what he not only accepts as facts, but also selects as newsworthy, intimately embraces and then propagates as The Truth.
+The principles, the mantras that do not need to be examined, that is the real DNA.
 What matters most is in that first paragraph.
-Reflecting on that is the art.
+Reflecting on that is precisely the art.

-Wouter van Noort (NRC) also made a contribution on Twitter in the 'wir-haben-es-nicht-gewusst' (better: 'wir wissen es noch immer nicht') or mea-culpa-indulgence bag.
-Bart Maes' reaction was very close to my heart. (link also below)
+Wouter van Noort (NRC) also contributed on Twitter to the 'wir-haben-es-nicht-gewusst' (better: 'wir delete es noch immer nicht') or mea-culpa indulgence bag.
+Bart Maes' reaction touched my heart. (link also further down)

 So far.
 This is in response to a lot of consternation about very little, unless you relate it to the behavior of the Dutch media and not just to Tijs van den Brink, the poor guy who meant so well.

-See the links below: the 'Letter to Tijs van den Brink' in indepen.nl with suggestions of what a real research tour could have looked like, the reaction of Bart Maes to the Tweet of Wouter van Noort, the interview of top interviewer Flavio Pasquino with presenter Tijs van den Brink and of course the reaction of Maurice de Hond, one of the mirror extras in the format of Tijs van de Brink.
-He opens up about what was cut out of the conversation for the final public screening.
+See, among others, the links below: the 'Letter to Tijs van den Brink' in indepen.nl with suggestions of what an actual research trip might have looked like, Bart Maes' response to Wouter van Noort's Tweet, the interview of top interviewer Flavio Pasquino with presenter Tijs van den Brink and of course the response of Maurice de Hond, one of the mirror extras in the Tijs van de Brink format.
+He opens a door to what was cut from the conversation for the final public screening.

-The following contributions on this subject stood out for me.
+The contributions below on this subject stood out for me.
 Tijs is now the head of Jut, but he should hold all his colleagues accountable.

 Maurice de Hond about his conversation with Tijs, after watching the broadcast